 Privacy Notice (How we use pupil information)

-X School (please give name of school) processes personal information about its pupils and is a ‘data controller’ for the purposes of Data Protection legislation.
+Hamsey School processes personal information about its pupils and is a ‘data controller’ for the purposes of Data Protection legislation.
 We collect information from you and may receive information about your child from their previous school.

 The categories of pupil information that we collect, hold and share include: